 - building rapport and empowering service users

-- effects of neurological disease and key areas of good practise
+- effects of neurological disease and key areas of good practise for understanding of individual’s needs and potential

 - promoting positive neuroplasticity to fight the effects of disease or old age